Bus with Chinese-speaking tourists crashes in Utah; 4 dead

-PANGUITCH, Utah (AP) — A tour bus crashed on a highway running through the red-rock landscape of southern Utah on Friday, killing four people from China and injuring dozens more.
+PANGUITCH, Utah (AP) — A tour bus crashed on a highway running through the red-rock landscape of southern Utah, killing four people from China and injuring dozens more.

 Five passengers remained in critical condition Friday night, and the death toll could rise, he said.